 Director of Development

-PHR has a rich 25-year history and is poised for growth.
-Fundraising will play a vital role in the organization’s ability to increase its impact on the world.
-The leadership of PHR has set a goal of $6.2M for FY 2013 that will include building a major gifts program and increasing support from public and private foundations.
-Recruiting a seasoned development professional with a passion for human rights, the ability to inspire and engage major donors is the first priority to achieving that goal.
+PHR has a rich 28-year history and is poised for significant growth.
+Fundraising will play a vital role in the organization’s ability to increase its impact.
+PHR leadership has set a goal of $7.2 million for FY 2014 that will include building a major gifts program, increasing support from public and private foundations, and expanding the organization’s membership.
+PHR will also hold its fist major fundraising event in New York City in 2015, which is expected to add a new, growing source of annual revenue to the organization.
+The recruitment of a seasoned development professional with a passion for human rights and the ability to inspire and engage major donors is the first priority to achieving that goal.

 Reports to: Executive Director

 The director of development will work closely with the executive director who came to PHR with a very strong background in nonprofit management and extensive development experience.
 The director of development will design, articulate, and implement a comprehensive fundraising strategy for the organization in close collaboration with the board of directors and Executive Management Team.
 The director will manage an experienced and highly professional development team charged with developing new and creative approaches to increase individual giving (major donors, membership) and ensure ongoing philanthropic support from foundations, corporations, and governments.